GitTerraGame/Play-GitTerra-Action/README.md

           build_command: "echo Skipping building the web files"
 ```

+### Add a PR comment with map preview and link

+We created the [Gitterra PR Comment](https://github.com/marketplace/actions/gitterra-pr-comment) GitHub Action that you can add to your `.github/workflows/gitterra.yml` file to automatically add a comment to your pull request (after they are merged) with a preview and a link to the map.

+See [the action documentation](https://github.com/marketplace/actions/gitterra-pr-comment#usage) for documentation on how to use it.

 ### Add a badge to you README

 To add a clickable badge at the top of your repo README file, use the following markdown code: